 I spend a fair amount of time teaching hypermobile people of all ages how their sitting position affects their ability to write, keyboard, or do just about anything.
 And of course, we want hypermobile people to have a stronger core while sitting.
-But their chair can help them.
-It is not a crutch.
+But their chair can help them more than they know.

 - Hypermobility reduces sensory feedback from joints and muscles.
 This makes it harder to pay attention to posture while sitting.
 It is the equivalent of writing while wearing mittens.